zsu/TimezoneDetector/README.md

 # What is TimezoneDetector

-TimezoneDetector is a asp.net MVC/Web Form library for browser timezone detection. jQuery,JQuery-cookie and jsTimezoneDetect are required.
-The goal is to provide simple way to auto detect browser timezone and display browser time.
+TimezoneDetector is an asp.net MVC/Web Form library for browser timezone detection.
+It provides simple way to detect browser timezone and display browser time.

 # Demo
   * Demo can be found at: http://devs.azurewebsites.net/TimezoneDetector